 INVEST IN ANTIBACTERIAL TOOTHPASTE & MOUTHWASH

 When you visit our Ottawa dental clinic, our dentists may recommend an antibacterial toothpaste and mouthwash if you have gingivitis.
 These oral health products help to fight bacteria and plaque throughout the day and night for long-lasting protection.
 Bacteria can hide in spaces that are hard to reach, like along the gumline and between crowding teeth, and an anti-gingivitis toothpaste and mouthwash can help eliminate it.
-If you are interested in learning more about gingivitis treatments and over-the-counter oral care products, our dentists and dental hygienists would be happy to discuss this with you at your next dental appointment.
+If you are interested in learning more about gingivitis treatments and over-the-counter oral care products, our dentists and dental hygienists would be happy to discuss this with you at your next Emergency Dentist appointment.

 BOOK YOUR NEXT DENTAL EXAM IN OTTAWA AT TRILLIUM DENTAL